Smart Share offers an easy way to share and copy documents to students from Hapara Dashboard.

 - b) Creating a new file to share or copy:

 To make a new file to share or copy, click the icon for the type of file you want to create.
-The options are Google Docs, Google Sheets, Google Presentations and Google Drawings.
+The options are Google Docs, Google Sheets, Google Slides and Google Drawings.

 2. Choosing a title

 - a) Choosing a title for existing files:

 If you select an existing file from your Drive, its title will automatically be placed in the Filename field.
 Changing this will change the title for the copies your students receive, but doing so will not rename your original copy of the file.

 - a) Choosing a title for new files:

 When making a new file, type a name into the Filename field to replace the default name of "New document."